 Other Specified Feeding or Eating Disorder (OSFED): Symptoms, Diagnosis, and Effective Treatment

 Many people assume that eating disorders only include conditions like Anorexia Nervosa, Bulimia Nervosa, or Binge Eating Disorder.
-However, many individuals experience serious eating disorder symptoms that do not fit neatly into these diagnostic categories.
+However, many individuals experience serious eating disorder symptoms that do not fit neatly into these diagnostic categories [1,2].

-These conditions are often diagnosed as Other Specified Feeding or Eating Disorder (OSFED)—a clinically significant eating disorder that deserves the same attention and treatment as other eating disorders.
+These conditions are often diagnosed as Other Specified Feeding or Eating Disorder (OSFED)—a clinically significant eating disorder that deserves the same attention and treatment as other eating disorders [1,3].

-Despite common misconceptions, OSFED is one of the most common eating disorder diagnoses and can have serious physical and psychological consequences if left untreated.
-With the right support and treatment, recovery is possible.
+Despite common misconceptions, OSFED is one of the most common eating disorder diagnoses and can have serious physical and psychological consequences if left untreated [3,4].
+With the right support and treatment, recovery is possible [5,6].

 What Is OSFED?

-Other Specified Feeding or Eating Disorder (OSFED) is a diagnosis used when someone experiences significant eating disorder symptoms that cause distress or impairment but do not meet the full diagnostic criteria for another specific eating disorder.
+Other Specified Feeding or Eating Disorder (OSFED) is a diagnosis used when someone experiences significant eating disorder symptoms that cause distress or impairment but do not meet the full diagnostic criteria for another specific eating disorder [1,2].

 This does not mean the disorder is less serious.
-In fact, individuals with OSFED often experience the same emotional distress, medical complications, and disruptions to daily life as those with other eating disorders.
+In fact, individuals with OSFED often experience emotional distress, medical complications, and disruptions to daily life that can be comparable to those seen in other eating disorders [3,4].

 OSFED recognizes that eating disorders exist on a spectrum, and that many people struggle with disordered eating patterns that still require professional care.